 Along with protection from mold and rot, a dry crawl space will also be inhospitable to termites, cockroaches, ants, crickets, and many other pests that need excess moisture to survive.
 Mice and rats are deterred by the plastic vapor barrier, and flooding waters will be kept at bay.

-By sealing a crawl space, you also keep away odors and allergenic mold spores that would otherwise rise up through the floor and into your home due to the stack effect.
+Our Atlanta crawl space waterproof liners also keep away odors and allergenic mold spores that would otherwise rise up through the floor and into your home due to the stack effect.

 By sealing your crawl space, you keep the summer heat out of your home and the winter cold away from your furnace, water heater, and other utilities.